High-Risk Merchant Account Processing Solutions

 Certain business will be considered high risk due to a lack of history or track record of payment processing.
 But the lion’s share of high-risk businesses is believed to be so because their respective industries have developed a bad reputation with regulatory agencies and card brands or because they typically are prone to high chargeback ratios.
-Some industries that are classified as high risk are Cannabis related products, health and beauty products, travel related services, gambling, antiques and collectibles, credit repair, tech support, dating, adult, pawn shops, furniture sales, firearms and ammunition, liquor, pet shops, computer hardware, and moving companies.
+Some industries that are classified as high risk are Cannabis related products, health and beauty products, telemedicine, travel related services, gambling, antiques and collectibles, credit repair, tech support, dating, adult, pawn shops, furniture sales, firearms and ammunition, liquor, pet shops, computer hardware, and moving companies.

 What is the process for a High- Risk Merchant to apply for and acquire a Merchant Processing Account?